ibrahimjohar/Connect-Four---AI-Project/README.md

 ## **1. Executive Summary**

 ### Project Overview:
 This project involves building an AI-based Connect 4 game with a computer opponent powered by the Minimax algorithm and Alpha-Beta pruning.
-The original two player rules were retained, but the game was enhanced with a smart AI that evaluates board states and makes optimal moves.
-Key goals included improving AI decision speed, maintaining smooth gameplay, and testing performance against human players.
+The original two-player rules were retained, but the game was enhanced with multiple game modes including Human vs AI, User vs User, and AI vs AI.
+Key goals included improving AI decision speed, enabling flexible game modes, maintaining smooth gameplay, and testing AI performance under different scenarios.

 ---